SAP-samples/cloud-nodejs-oflm/README.md

 The implementaion in project can be found [here](/logistics-service/src/logistics/quote.service.ts)

-## Deploying the application on SAP BTP Cloud Foundry Environment
+## Deploying the application on SAP Cloud Platform Cloud Foundry Environment

 1. Clone the application.
 2. Ensure you have cloud foundry CLI installed by typing `cf` in your command-prompt.